brucou/blog/content/posts/A componentization framework for cyclejs.md

 Note that :

-- the `combine` function can take any extra arguments, in which case, by uncurrying, it is always possible to come back the canonical `combine` form shown previously.
+- the `combine` function can take any extra arguments, in which case, by partial application, it is always possible to come back the canonical `combine` form shown previously.
-- As any component used to derive another component can itself have been derived, parallel composition naturally leads to the manipulation of component trees
+- As any component used to derive another component can itself have been derived, parallel composition naturally leads to component trees

 There are usually many ways to perform that decomposition.
 The idea in every case is to reach functions $f\_{m.n...}$ whose complexity is easily manageable.
 If we understand that part of complexity of such functions emanates from the top-level $f$, while another part stems from the interaction of $f\_{m.n...}$s with the larger reactive system, we see that there is a sweet spot where the function is 'small' enough to be manageable but not too small so it has to be coupled with many other functions to achieve a given functionality (**coupling increases complexity**).